torbs/eik-lib.github.io/docs/server_file_structure.md

 NPM packages are stored under `/:root/:org/npm/:name/:version/` and the structure of a package is arbitrary and is not changed during upload by the service.

-The file structure of a NPM package is stored in a package file at `/:root/:org/pkg/:name/:version.package.json`.
+The file structure of an NPM package is stored in a package meta file at `/:root/:org/pkg/:name/:version.package.json`.

 ## Import Maps